intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/jupyter_notebook_quickstart.md

 </a>

 ### Runtime Configurations
-Open the notebook(e.g., llama2_generate.ipynb) in the browser and execute the cell as **Runtime Configurations** of VsCode.
+Open the notebook(e.g., llama2_generate.ipynb) in the browser and execute the cell as **Runtime Configurations** of VS Code.
 </a>
 <a href="https://llm-assets.readthedocs.io/en/latest/_images/configurations_for_browser.png">
     <img src="https://llm-assets.readthedocs.io/en/latest/_images/configurations_for_browser.png" width=100%; />
 </a>

 ### Load a pretrained Model and Tokenizer
-Continue execute the cell as **Load a pretrained Model and Tokenizer** of VsCode.
+Continue execute the cell as **Load a pretrained Model and Tokenizer** of VS Code.
 </a>
 <a href="https://llm-assets.readthedocs.io/en/latest/_images/load_model_for_browser.png">
     <img src="https://llm-assets.readthedocs.io/en/latest/_images/load_model_for_browser.png" width=100%; />
 </a>

 ### Start inference
-Continue execute the cell as **Start inference** of VsCode.
+Continue execute the cell as **Start inference** of VS Code.
 </a>
 <a href="https://llm-assets.readthedocs.io/en/latest/_images/prompt_for_browser.png">
     <img src="https://llm-assets.readthedocs.io/en/latest/_images/prompt_for_browser.png" width=100%; />